JustinG512/toolshed/documentation/docs/requirements/use-case-descriptions.md

 ## Use Case #3

-The user would like to rent out tools that they are not currently using to earn some extra money.
+A user would like to rent out tools that they are not currently using to earn some extra money.

-1. The user navigates to (URL:TBD) and enters their username and password followed by clicking the (button: LOGIN).
+1. The user logs in like in use case #2 & #3.

 2. The user clicks on the (button: LIST_TOOL) and completes the following fields.

     - Name of Tool

-    - Zip Code: #####

     - Type of Tool (Electric, Battery, Wireless, etc.)